ALLY-HUB-IO/ally/services/shade-agent/FUNDS_OPERATOR.md

 4. Campaign is ready for funding

 ### Campaign Funding
-1. Users send funds to the campaign wallet address
+1. Users send funds (native tokens or ERC20 tokens) to the campaign wallet address
 2. Admin service can check funding status via `/api/campaign-wallet/:campaignId/:chain/funding-status`
+3. Admin service can check specific token balances via `/api/campaign-wallet/:campaignId/:chain/token-balance/:tokenAddress`
-3. Campaign becomes active when funded
+4. Campaign becomes active when funded (native token or any supported ERC20 token)

 ### Campaign Cancellation & Withdrawal
 1. Campaign is marked as canceled in admin service
-2. Admin service calls `/api/campaign-wallet/withdraw`
+2. Admin service calls `/api/campaign-wallet/withdraw` for native tokens or ERC20 tokens
-3. Funds are returned to the original sender
+3. Funds are returned to the original sender (supports both native and ERC20 tokens)
 4. Transaction hash is returned for tracking
+5. Admin service can withdraw specific ERC20 tokens by providing `tokenAddress` in the request

 ## 🛠️ Development